alexburrell/ling575/README.md

 - Add an option to spell your query
 - Get user's location
 - Text back the response
-- return hours of current day of the week (currently returns hours for Monday)
+- Fix hours bug: getDay returns "local" time, but depends on where Voxeo's server is, should try to use user's location instead
 - add option to specify area
 - cut extra info from address (98105, Seattle, WA -- too much info for the user)